MyHush/terminology/README.md

 The very first Zcash Protocol genesis block to be mined, before ZEC mainnet launched.

+## mainnet

+The production network of a blockchain, as opposed to a testnet.
+It is similar to the `master` branch in Git.

 ## Metaverse Metadata Attack

 The concept of simulating the history of a blockchain to make it leak metadata via